bhowiebkr/laser-level-webcam/README.md

 - Make sure nobody is walking around.
 - Don’t stand when taking a sample because it’ll pick up your leg muscles.
 Sit and don’t move.
 - Disable auto exposure and auto color temp.
 Disable anything that says auto in the device config with the extra attribute button (bottom left)
+- If using a self leveling laser level.
+Anything will make the beam wobble.
+Look out for sources like people, computers/electronics with fans, HVAC systems, etc.

 ## License